Minimal Unital Cyclic $C_\infty$-Algebras and the Real and Rational Homotopy Type of Closed Manifolds: A new proof of Crowley--Nordstr om's formality result

 \section{A new proof of Crowley--Nordstr\"om's formality result}

-In this section, using the results in the previous sections, we give an alternative proof of the following result due to Crowley--Nordstr\"om, generalizing a previous result by Cavalcanti \cite[Theorem 4]{Cavalcanti2006}, under the assumption that $\Aa^\ast$ admits a Hodge homotopy.
-We assume that the ground field $\F = \R$.\footnote{This Section was written in collaboration with Domenico Fiorenza.}
+In this section, using the results established in the previous sections, we give an alternative proof of the following result due to Crowley--Nordstr\"om \cite[Theorem 1.14]{CN} (generalizing a previous result by Cavalcanti \cite[Theorem 4]{Cavalcanti2006}).
+We assume throughout this section that the ground field is $\F = \R$.\footnote{This section was written in collaboration with Domenico Fiorenza.}